Main sequence: Formation and evolution

-When a protostar is formed from the collapse of a giant molecular cloud of gas and dust in the local interstellar medium, the initial composition is homogeneous throughout, consisting of about 70% hydrogen, 28% helium, and trace amounts of other elements, by mass.
+When a protostar is formed from the collapse of a giant molecular cloud of gas and dust in the local interstellar medium, the initial composition is homogeneous throughout, consisting of approximately 70% hydrogen, 28% helium, and trace amounts of other elements, by mass.
 The initial mass of the star depends on the local conditions within the cloud.
 (The mass distribution of newly formed stars is described empirically by the initial mass function.)
-During the initial collapse, this pre-main-sequence star generates energy through gravitational contraction.
-Once sufficiently dense, stars begin converting hydrogen into helium and giving off energy through an exothermic nuclear fusion process.
+During the initial collapse, this pre-main-sequence star generates thermal energy through the increase in pressure arising due to its gravitational contraction.
+During this phase, before hydrogen ignition, the star will spend a length of time contracting known as the Kelvin-Helmholtz, or thermal, timescale.
+This timescale describes the length of time a star can last by radiating its internal kinetic energy.
+Once sufficiently dense, stars begin converting hydrogen into helium and producing energy through an exothermic nuclear fusion process.
+The nuclear timescale is useful to describe the length of time a star can last during this next phase.

 When nuclear fusion of hydrogen becomes the dominant energy production process and the excess energy gained from gravitational contraction has been lost, the star lies along a curve on the Hertzsprung–Russell diagram (or HR diagram) called the standard main sequence.
 Astronomers will sometimes refer to this stage as "zero-age main sequence", or ZAMS.
 The ZAMS curve can be calculated using computer models of stellar properties at the point when stars begin hydrogen fusion.
 From this point, the brightness and surface temperature of stars typically increase with age.

 A star remains near its initial position on the main sequence until a significant amount of hydrogen in the core has been consumed, then begins to evolve into a more luminous star.
 (On the HR diagram, the evolving star moves up and to the right of the main sequence.)
 Thus the main sequence represents the primary hydrogen-burning stage of a star's lifetime.

+Classification

+Main sequence stars are divided into the following types: